danlo/RSS-Collector/README.markdown

-Redis Study - Stats Collector
+Redis Study - RSS Collector
 =============================

 The goal of this project is to store stats and other informational messages in a